sforzando/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report (不具合報告)
 about: Create a report to help us improve
-title: ''
+title: 'fix: :bug: '
 labels: 'bug'
 assignees: ''
 ---

 ## Screenshots

-If applicable, add screenshots to help explain your problem.
+(T. B. D.; If applicable, add screenshots to help explain your problem.)

 ## Describe the bug

-A clear and concise description of what the bug is.
+(T. B. D.; A clear and concise description of what the bug is.)

 ## Expected behavior

-A clear and concise description of what you expected to happen.
+(T. B. D.; A clear and concise description of what you expected to happen.)

 ## To reproduce

+### Environments

+(T. B. D.; As much detail as possible about the environment in which the defect was found.)

-Steps to reproduce the behavior:
+### Steps to reproduce

+(T. B. D.)

 1. Go to `...`
-1. Click on `...`
+2. Click on `...`
-1. Scroll down to `...`
+3. Scroll down to `...`
-1. See error
+4. See error

-### Desktop (please complete the following information)

-- OS: [e.g. iOS]
-- Browser: [e.g. chrome, safari]
-- Version: [e.g. 22]

-### Smartphone (please complete the following information)

-- Device: [e.g. iPhone6]
-- OS: [e.g. iOS8.1]
-- Browser: [e.g. stock browser, safari]
-- Version: [e.g. 22]

-## Additional context
+## Appendix

-Add any other context about the problem here.
+(T. B. D.; Add any other context about the problem here.)